Skip to content

 Do I need protein powder?

-No. The low-fat quark already brings plenty of protein.
-A spoonful of protein powder boosts the protein content further and adds flavour, but it's optional.
+No. Low-fat quark already brings plenty of protein.
+A spoonful of vanilla protein powder makes the pudding a little richer in protein and adds extra flavour, but it's entirely optional.

 How do you keep the protein pudding sugar-free but still sweet?

-Can I make the pudding the night before?
+Can I prepare the pudding the night before?

 Yes, it's perfect for meal prep.
-Covered in the fridge it keeps for 1 to 2 days.
-It's best to add the blueberries just before serving.
+Covered in the fridge, it keeps well overnight.
+It's best to add the blueberries and toppings just before serving.

 Find yournutrition coach